Mohameosama/Human-Machine-Interface/README.md

 Human Machine interface is the way through which humans and computers communicate with one another.
 The human-machine interface consists of the hardware and software that are used to transform user input into instructions and to show results to the user.

+[Leap Motion](https://www.youtube.com/watch?v=_d6KuiuteIA&ab_channel=LeapMotion) company has introduced this technology through controlling a computer in three dimensions with your natural hand and finger movements.

  >Combining machine learning with creative applications of sensors, we are planning to interact with the computer through our iris movement.
   A face recognition model will be used to only recognize the interactive user, so we can bypass any other user located around.